-So, the $C designator actually stands for Sweeps Cash.
-Sweeps Cash is a convertible currency that can be exchanged for US dollars at a 1:1 ratio.
+So, the $C designator actually stands for Sweeps Coins.
+Sweeps Coins is a convertible currency that can be exchanged for US dollars at a 1:1 ratio.

-Players acquire Sweeps Cash for free when they buy Chumba’s concurrent currency, Gold Coins.
+Players acquire Sweeps Coins for free when they buy Chumba’s concurrent currency, Gold Coins.
 Gold Coins, which cannot be exchanged, are available for purchase at various US dollar increments.

 This system might seem complex, but its existence is quite important to the longevity of the site.
 Chumba Casino, despite the name, is a sweepstakes site, not a gambling one.

-So, the use of Gold Coins and Sweeps Cash is necessary to remain true to that mission.
+So, the use of Gold Coins and Sweeps Coins is necessary to remain true to that mission.